TraceGrain1/507_final_project/README.md

 ## Project Description

-This is a cryptocurrency analysis application that recommends a few different cryptocurrencies based on a few questions that the user will answer from a command linee prompt.
+This is a cryptocurrency analysis application that recommends a few different cryptocurrencies based on a few questions that the user will answer from a command line prompt.
 Once a user selects a recommended cryptocurrency, the application will give you options to plot historical data for price or network data for the selected cryptocurrency.

 ## Requirements